singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/init/index.md

 and compiled using the `generate_client_library()` method of the `ClientLibGenerator` class instance.
 It then initializes `payment_strategy` to `DefaultPaymentStrategy` if it is not specified.
 It also sets the `options` dictionary with some default values.
-If `self._metadata_provider` is not specified it is initialized by `StorageProvider`.
+If `self._metadata_provider` is not specified it is initialized by `IPFSMetadataProvider`.
 It also gets the service stub using the `self.get_service_stub` method and the pb2 module using the `self.get_module_by_keyword` method.
 Finally, it creates a new instance of the `ServiceClient` class with all the required parameters, which is then returned.